Consumer Information

 Counseling services are provided free to all UWS students and their families through the WellConnect student assistance program.
 WellConnect is easy to use and offers referrals and support for various types of counseling to suit your individual needs.
 Learn more here.

-Staff and faculty contact the Director of Human Resources Kathleen Cannon at [email protected].
-All full and part-time, benefitted employees have access to Cascade Employee Assistance Program, which provides confidential counseling for employees and their dependents.
-Counselors are available 24/7 by calling 800-433-2320.
+Staff and faculty may contact human resources at [email protected].
+All full and part-time, benefitted employees have access to ComPsych Employee Assistance Program, which provides confidential counseling for employees and their dependents.
+Counselors are available 24/7 by calling 800-272-7255.

 HEALTH RISKS ASSOCIATED WITH DRUG AND ALCOHOL USE

 Most drugs of abuse can alter a person’s thinking and judgment, leading to health risks, including addiction, drugged driving and infectious disease.
-Most drugs could potentially harm an unborn baby; pregnancy-related issues are listed in the chart below for drugs where there is enough scientific evidence to connect the drug use to specific negative effects.
+Most drugs, if consumed during pregnancy, could potentially harm a fetus; pregnancy-related issues are listed in the chart linked below for drugs where there is enough scientific evidence to connect the drug use to specific negative effects.

 More information can be found here.